linuxserver/davos/docs/source/guides/gettingstarted/schedules.rst

 API Calls
 =========

-For actions that are more than just notifications, you can provide a web hook to another application with a basic HTTP request.
+API Calls are a great way to create hooks in to other applications via their own HTTP API.

     URL
         The URL of the API you wish to call